 Dean Ansell (b.
 1997, he/they) is a multidisciplinary artist of Melanesian (Riḡorabana, Balawaia, Papua Niugini), Maltese, and Anglo-Celtic descent, based in Magandjin, Australia.
-His practice connects his cultural heritage to material processes that harness his body and the environment.
-Spanning installation, soundscape, and embodied performance, Ansell interprets Melanesian mythologies and rituals.
-Correlating inherited knowledge with his personal experiences of cultural displacement, Ansell’s work is an expression of the complexities of his Melanesian diasporic experience.
+His practice connects cultural heritage to material processes that engage his body and the environment.
+Working across installation, soundscape, and embodied performance, Ansell interprets Melanesian mythologies and ritual practices through a contemporary diasporic lens.
+By correlating inherited knowledge with personal experiences of cultural displacement, his work expresses the layered complexities of Melanesian diasporic identity.

-He has exhibited in galleries and spaces across Australia including Outer Space, Milani Carpark Gallery, Blindside Gallery, Bus Projects, and Wreckers Artspace.
+He has exhibited in galleries and spaces across Australia including Institute of Modern Art, Outer Space, Milani Carpark Gallery, Blindside Gallery, Bus Projects, and Wreckers Artspace.
 He has graduated with a Bachelor of Fine Arts (Visual Arts) and was the recipient of the 2023 Hilde Chenhall Memorial Scholarship at the Queensland University of Technology.
-He is invested in the local arts ecology, working at the Institute of Modern Art, Queensland University of Technology Galleries and Museums, and Metro Arts, as well as supporting several other Magandjin galleries.
+He is invested in the local arts ecology, working across multiple Magandjin galleries.

 SOLO EXHIBITIONS